opendistro/for-elasticsearch-docs/docs/elasticsearch/logs.md

 The DEBUG and TRACE levels are extremely verbose.
 If you enable either one to troubleshoot a problem, disable it after you finish.

-Other ways of changing log levels exist.
+There are other ways to change log levels:

 1. Add lines to `elasticsearch.yml`: